-GrOW works with research teams around the world to generate evidence on women’s economic empowerment and to promote the use of research by key decision-makers.
+The Growth and Economic Opportunities for Women (GrOW) program worked with 14 research teams around the world to generate evidence on women’s economic empowerment and to promote the use of research by key decision-makers.

-- Visit the GrOW Research Series
+Visit the GrOW Research Series.

 Read project outputs and GrOW newsletters in IDRC’s Digital Library.